 Payments capture all outgoing cash transactions from the Commonwealth Government to individuals, organisations or other levels of government.
 In the Commonwealth budget context, payments are those that affect the underlying cash balance and comprise cash transactions for operating activities and the purchase of non-financial assets.
 Examples include an age pension payment, a Medicare rebate for a doctor’s visit, and the wages of a Centrelink employee.

 Payments are recorded when cash transactions occur, regardless of when costs are incurred.
 This reflects a cash accounting framework.
-The equivalent to a payment in the other accounting framework, known as ‘accrual accounting’, is an expense.
+The equivalent to a payment in the other accounting framework, known as accrual accounting, is an expense.
 Expenses are recorded when costs are incurred, regardless of when any cash is paid.

 The largest areas of government payments are for: